Understanding USB-C

 Modern Macs make extensive use of the USB-C connector for interconnecting with external hardware like input devices, storage devices, and displays.
 This connector has a lot going for it; it’s versatile, durable, symmetrical, and small.
 Unfortunately, with it comes a great deal of confusion and difficulty.
 The goal of this tutorial is to provide you with a full working knowledge of the USB-C connector and everything it can do.

-This tutorial was updated in February of 2023.
+This tutorial was updated in November of 2024.

 Connectors and Protocols

-Prior to the invention of USB-C, it was generally true that each type of connector found on a computer were used for one thing only, so you could just look at the connector and know what it was for.
+Prior to the invention of USB-C, it was generally true that each type of connector found on a computer was used for one thing only, so you could just look at the connector and know what it was for.
 This wasn’t always true, but it was true enough to prevent mass confusion.
 The USB-C connector broke from this tradition rather sharply.

 Before USB-C, the term “USB” referred to both a set of physical connector types and to the type of signal that was being used by those connectors.
 USB-C, on the other hand, is only the name of a connector.
 There is no protocol or signal called “USB-C.” Had they simply named it the “C” connector, or really any other name, a considerable amount of confusion could have been prevented.